Nuclear Power Explained: All You Need to Know

 The life-cycle stages of nuclear powerEach stage’s carbon footprint

-Building of nuclear powerSome CO2 emissions from constructing the nuclear power plant, mining and processing uranium, transporting nuclear fuel to the power plant
+Building of nuclear powerSome CO2 emissions from constructing the nuclear power plant, mining and processing uranium, and transporting nuclear fuel to the power plant

 Operating of nuclear powerLittle to no CO2 emissions or waste products